Live Broadcast

 • Some anesthetics may increase the risk of heart rhythm disorders.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

-Beclometasona/Formoterol Cipla contains alcohol
+Beclometasone/Formoterol Cipla contains alcohol

-This medication contains 7 mg of alcohol (ethanol) in each puff.
-The amount of alcohol in a puff in this medication is equivalent to less than 1 ml of beer or wine.
-The small amount of alcohol contained in this medication does not produce any perceptible effect.
+This medicine contains 7 mg of alcohol (ethanol) in each puff.
+The amount of alcohol in a puff of this medicine is equivalent to less than 1 ml of beer or wine.
+The small amount of alcohol in this medicine does not produce any noticeable effect.

-3. How to Use Beclometasona/Formoterol Cipla
+3. How to use Beclometasone/Formoterol Cipla

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

 Asthma

-2. Use beclometasone/formoterol daily to treat your asthma and also use beclometasone/formoterol to treat a sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing.
+2. Use beclometasone/formoterol daily to treat your asthma and also use beclometasone/formoterol to treat sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing.

 Adults and elderly patients: